nitrado/ruby-rmc/README.md

 This is a Ruby library for the HPE Recovery Manger Central (RMC).

+## Good to know

+This library is synchrony and will wait for all async RMC API tasks until the are successful or have failed.

 ## Installation

 Add the Ruby RMC as dependency to your project Gemfile: